RobertGalassi/KozmicBlue/README.md

 The simulator is based on Bertrand's theorem, which proves that only specific values of 'n' produce stable, closed orbits, with n=2 (Newton's inverse square law) being the one we observe in our universe.

 For other values of 'n', orbits will generally precess and not close upon themselves.
-This has profound implications for the possibility of life in universes with different gravitational laws.
+This has profound implications for the possibility of life in universes with different gravitational laws, as stable orbits are a prerequisite for planets to maintain habitable conditions over the long timescales needed for life to develop.

 ## Features